 How does this function work?

-One of the most important things that you have to know when using the new Mesh Mapping feature is that when you adjust the height because of the undulations so that the print sticks perfectly to the printing surface, the same relief is reproduced through all the printed model
+One of the most important things that you have to know when using the Mesh Mapping feature is that when you adjust the height because of the undulations so that the print sticks perfectly to the printing surface, the same relief is reproduced through all the printed model

 In the next scheme, you can see how the layers adapt to the relief: